Louisiana agency sues big oil firms for hurting wetlands

 “The authority takes its mission to protect the public seriously,” Barry told reporters.
 “Because of that, and recognizing the controversial nature of what we are doing, we have filed a lawsuit.”

-Jindal, a Republican, demanded the case be dropped and said the agency had overstepped its authority by hiring trial lawyers to file the suit, apparently without permission from him or the state’s attorney general.

-“A better approach to helping restore Louisiana’s coast includes holding the Army Corps of Engineers accountable, pushing for more offshore revenue sharing and holding BP accountable for the damage their spill is doing to our coast,” he said in a statement.

-The state court filing, if allowed to proceed, could open up another front of litigation against BP, which is still slogging through a massive federal case brought by the U.S. Justice Department and several states, including Louisiana, over the 2010 explosion of the company’s Macondo well and the resulting Gulf of Mexico oil spill.
+The state court filing appeared to open up another front of litigation against BP, which is still slogging through a massive federal case brought by the U.S. Justice Department and several states, including Louisiana, over the 2010 explosion of the company’s Macondo well and the resulting Gulf of Mexico oil spill.

 Officials at BP, Shell and Chevron were not immediately available for comment.
 Exxon Mobil declined immediate comment.